luomus/label-designer/docs/usage/electron.md

 # Standalone app

-You can fetch standalone version of this app from [...].
+You can fetch standalone version of this app from link bellow.
 We're using [js-xlsx](https://github.com/protobi/js-xlsx/tree/beta) to read the files so any format supported by that library is also supported by this library.

 To be able to provide the standalone version for different operating systems